accent graphic

 Adopting FDX standards and embracing Open Finance will enable financial institutions and fintechs to truly empower everyone to be financially strong with access to the right insights and products to support their financial goals.

-MX continues to be a driving force at FDX by chairing and collaborating in key task forces and representing fintechs on the FDX Board of Directors.
-MX is also making it easier than ever for financial institutions of all sizes to accelerate open finance adoption and enhance the money experience for consumers through Data Access.
+MX continues to be a driving force at FDX by chairing and collaborating in key task forces and actively engaging on the Board of Directors.
+MX is also enabling financial institutions of all sizes to accelerate open finance adoption and enhance the money experience for consumers through Data Access.
 Data Access is an open API platform built on FDX standards that improves time-to-market and reduces costs to deliver secure data sharing, as well as provide the groundwork for greater insights about customer behaviors, trends, and needs.
 It provides financial institutions with the ability to monitor and manage where consumers are sharing their financial data and the tools to implement a more secure data-sharing experience with token-based connectivity.

 Related Blog Posts